ZhangHe1019/plepu-proto-vis/README.md

-# PLEPU Proto Website
+# EconViz Proto

-A responsive, frontend-only React website for visualizing Economic Policy Uncertainty (EPU) in Poland.
+A responsive, frontend-only React proto website structure for visualizing Economic Policy Uncertainty (EPU) in Poland.
 Users can explore data dashboards, view methodology information, and contact the EPU Poland team.

 Built with **React**, **Ant Design**, and **Redux** (for state management).
+The latest version for PLEPU visualisation can be seen: https://epu-index.pl/

 ---